The only true man's desire: our sin is not desire, but weak desire!

 “Our Lord finds our desires not too strong, but too weak.
-We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
+We are 'half-hearted' creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased”-C. S. Lewis

-The above words are from the great scholar and Christian expositor of all times, C.S Lewis.
 Most of us have been corrupted by our culture, family and even church leaders (I mean our religions) that our desires bring us to sin and thus we need to fight against them.
 While so many people have drowned i n this preaching, I do not think it is the truth that Christ taught us.
 Jesus Christ and the whole bible tell that we should come to God, the true provider for our desires.
 The whole basis of God's creation is God's glory.

 What am I saying?

 But then what happened to Adam and Eve, was it not the desire?